ironcrypto/aero-arb-mm-bot/README.md

 # Aero-Arb-MM Bot v0.5.0

-🛩️ A sophisticated DeFi bot for arbitrage detection, market-making simulation, and trade execution simulation on Aerodrome DEX (Base L2).
+A production-ready arbitrage and market making bot for the Base network's Aerodrome DEX.

 ## 🌟 Features